leonhsu95/ecommerce-backend/README.md

 ## Tests

 This project can be tested with [JS Validation Service](https://jshint.com/).
+The [Insomnia](https://insomnia.rest/) Design and API Client is used to test these functionalities as it can GET, POST, PUT and DELETE Data from the given URL without Front End UI Buttons or Designs.
+You will also require [MySQL](https://www.mysql.com/products/community/) and [MySQL Workbench](https://dev.mysql.com/downloads/workbench/) for this application's database.